|

 body through presentations and bodybased games, creating community

-and a sense of empowerment in activism. the festival will include
+and a sense of empowerment in activism.
+The festival will include

 intensives led by KJ